ackama/projectworks-leave-notifications/README.md

 * `PROJECTWORKS_PASSWORD` - the basic auth password for accessing the ProjectWorks API.
 This is _also_ not your personal Projectworks account password.
+* `SLACK_WEBHOOK_URL` - the webhook URL to post messages to.
+Must be configured to run, even locally.

 Constants that you might want to change (`handler.js`):